aTom3333/chunky-octree-plugin/Readme.md

 Drawbacks of this implementation over Packed:
  - Cannot be built.
 This implementation cannot be used for building the tree using the _Load Selected Chunks_ or _Reload Chunks_ button.
    It can only be loaded from an existing dump (possibly made with any other implementation).
- - The maximum number of nodes that can be stored is lower (no exact number as nodes takes a variable space in this implementation).
  - Two times slower.
 Measured render time for the same scene was doubled using this implementation.

 #### Implementation specific instructions